Qazeer/artefacts.help/pages/windows/etw_authentication_dc_host.md

-**However, for a remote interactive logon on a domain-joined destination host, a `4624` event of LogonType `3` (and `4768` + `4769` events) will be logged on a Domain Controller** (potentially different than the one that processed the authentication from the source host) originating from the destination host (as part of the interactive session opening process).
+**However, for a remote interactive logon on a domain-joined destination host, a `4624` event of LogonType `3` (and `4768` + `4769` events) will be logged on a Domain Controller** (potentially different from the one that processed the authentication from the source host) originating from the destination host (as part of the interactive session opening process).